HalbardHobby/raylib-wasm-quickstart/readme.md

 ## Next Features

-[ ] Support for Windows and MacOs
+- [ ] Support for Windows and MacOs
-[ ] Fully contained development environment
+- [ ] Fully contained development environment
-[ ] Support for multiple raylib versions
+- [ ] Support for multiple raylib versions
-[ ] Extensive error handling
+- [ ] Extensive error handling
-[ ] Support for another IDE's
+- [ ] Support for another IDE's

+## Contributing

+This project is open source and contributions are welcome!
+To contribute, simply fork this repository and submit a pull request with your changes.

+## License

+This project is licensed under the MIT license.
+See LICENSE for more information.